All Episodes

 And so they're thinking, it's over, it's over, and they're doing it again.

-I mean, they think Trump's endless money.
+I mean, I think Trump's endless money.

 He's self-funding his campaign.

-Yeah, has not spent a lot of time fundraising, but he has begun to do some joint fundraising efforts with the RNC, which is its own subject, and I'm not going to touch on that now.
+He has not spent a lot of time fundraising, but he has begun to do some joint fundraising efforts with the RNC, which is its own subject, and I'm not going to touch on that now.

-Is it gonna hurt?
+Is it going to hurt?

 I said, it may.

-But I in in this campaign, and I may be falling back on it too much, folks, I'll admit, but I still maintain that you cannot treat Trump, analyze Trump, destroy Trump the way politics says you destroy people that are running for office.
+But in this campaign, and I may be falling back on it too much, folks, I'll admit, but I still maintain that you cannot treat Trump, analyze Trump, destroy Trump the way politics says you destroy people that are running for office.

 I don't think the standard ordinary operating procedures work.

-Why why did it work on Romney?
+And the reason they don't, why did it work on Romney?

-just as a man, in terms of character, in terms of the how you define nice, how you define polite, how you define respectful.
+Here's a guy, Mitt Romney, who may be the nicest gentleman in the entire political realm in 2012, just as a man, in terms of character, in terms of how you define nice, how you define polite, how you define respectful.

 There's no better example of any of that than Mitt Romney.

-So you ask the question, well, why does that stuff work then?
+So you ask the question: well, why does that stuff work then?

-And on whom does so you run an ad claiming that Romney is an absolute unfeeling, mean-spirited animal hater because in the example they gave, he put his dog on the roof of the station wagon during the family vacation.
+So you run an ad claiming that Romney is an absolute unfeeling, mean-spirited animal hater because in the example they gave, he put his dog on the roof of the station wagon during the family vacation.

 Why does it work?